This story has been updated. It was originally published on April 21, 2020.

 When security vulnerabilities and privacy exploits show up, they most often appear in older, out-of-date versions of apps.
 Fortunately, keeping your apps and devices patched with the latest code is easy to do on all major platforms.
 Most of the time, you won’t have to do anything except confirm the updates.

-If you have the time, keep an eye on news about app updates as well, such as the security improvements Zoom recently rolled out, which hide meeting IDs from view and turn on passwords by default.
+If you have the time, keep an eye on news about app updates as well.
 Doing so will give you a better idea of the various privacy and security features you’ve got to work with.

 Enable extra privacy features